 A new residency programme launched in 2015 on the island of Örö in the Finnish Archipelago.
-We are now extending the pilot period to a second term from 2016 to 2017.
-Our Call for Applications is now open!
+We are currently scheduling a second term from 2016 to 2017.

 A Fortress in the National Park